-With a little help, every HVAC system can be boiled down to a number of metrics such as BTU, EER, maximum dry airflow and so on.
-This is true for all HVAC system: air conditioners, heaters, dehumidifiers, boilers, you name it.
-Everything that is built on principles of thermodynamics, fluid mechanics, heat transfer and other macroscopic concepts can be measured pretty accurately.
+With a little help, every HVAC system can be boiled down to a number of metrics such as BTU, EER, maximum dry airflow, and so on.
+This is true for all HVAC systems: air conditioners, heaters, dehumidifiers, boilers, you name it.
+Everything that is built on the principles of thermodynamics, fluid mechanics, heat transfer, and other macroscopic concepts can be measured pretty accurately.

 Analysis Of The Best HVAC Devices

 Based on the aggregated metrics we can learn from raw data, lists of the best HVAC devices of any kind can be made just by looking at pure numbers.
-Here are some examples of the analysis-based lists:
+We also include some insightful informational articles about specific heating, ventilation, and air conditioning devices.
+Here are some examples of the analysis-based lists and articles:

 Learn About HVAC Metrics And Specifications

 We find it paramount for everybody who owns an HVAC device (well, we all do) to learn a thing or two about HVAC metrics.
-That’s why we feature key explanation articles about what, for example, EER and BTU mean when buying an air conditioner.
+That’s why we feature key explanation articles about what, for example, SEER and BTU mean when comparing the best ductless mini split AC units.

-At LearnMetrics we understand that people who are looking to learn and get an insight in specifications are from the US and also from other parts of the world.
+At LearnMetrics we understand that people who are looking to learn and get an insight into specifications are from the US and also from other parts of the world.
 The difference in units here is important to grasp.
-That’s why we feature several converters from US imperial units to metrics system.
+That’s why we feature several converters from US imperial units to metrics systems.

 For example, when choosing the best tankless water heaters, you have to determine the size.
 Size can be expressed in maximal hot water flow (GPM) for gas heaters or kW for electric heaters.
 In order to compare them, we have to use the same units.